Ariyaan321/Shoply-MERN/README.md

-This is an Honor's assignment, I have to create a shopping application Shoply using the MERN stack.
+This is an Honor's assignment, I have created a shopping application Shoply using the MERN stack.